TuberculosisSpecimen/diss/pages/diss_chapter01.md

 <script>
 	const DefCorpus = document.getElementById("definition-corpus");
-    const popupdiv = document.createElement("div");
+    const popupcorpus = document.createElement("div");
-    popup.classList.add("popup-corpus");
+    popupcorpus.classList.add("popup-corpus");
-    popup.innerText = "Corpus here refers to the creation of a collection of written texts which are used for quantitative analysis.
+    popupcorpus.innerText = "Corpus here refers to the creation of a collection of written texts which are used for quantitative analysis.
 Most commonly, corpuses are constructed for computational linguistic studies, but are also used by digital humanists interested in textual analysis.";

     DefCorpus.addEventListener("mouseover", () => {
         document.body.appendChild(popup);